 When setting your thermostat, you may want to consider the relative cost of various temperatures.
-The chart at right shows how much higher your heating bill may be if you like temperatures warmer than 70ºF (21ºC).
+The chart at left shows how much higher your heating bill may be if you like temperatures warmer than 70ºF (21ºC).

 Taking care of your heating system:

 At the start of each heating season clean and inspect each heater.
 It is extremely important to remember to turn off the power at the circuit breaker before attempting any installation, maintenance or repairs.
 Failure to do so may result in serious electrical shock, burns or possible death.

 Remove the grill on fan heaters.
 Clean any dust or lint from inside the heater with a vacuum cleaner, compressed air or soft bristle brush.
 Check that the fan spins freely.
 Between 5-10 years you may want to upgrade your thermostat, as the sensing element may not be as accurate as when new.
 The most accurate thermostat is listed as an anticipated model.